AnmarHani/ARVenture/dev-docs/execution/testing.md

 1. For ISP Coverage: We will choose BCC (Base Choice) Coverage Criteria, since we want to ensure minimal test cases with maximum benifit.
 2. For Graph Coverage: We will choose CPC (Complete Path) Coverage Criteria, since we plan to use it in integration between frontend and backend.
 3. For Logic Coverage: We will choose PC (Predicate) Coverage Criteria, since we only want to use it in validation statements.
-4. For Syntantic Coverage: We will choose to use this coverage in HTML and CSS Components
+4. For Syntantic Coverage: We will choose to use this coverage in HTML and CSS Components.

 #### Functional